-Since 1991 the faculty of the College of Arts and Sciences has defined environmental awareness as a major theme in the College's Core Curriculum and asked Environmental Studies programs to deliver the course Introduction to Environmental Issues to all undergraduates regardless of major.
-The UNE College of Arts and Sciences is one (1) of the few in the nation that requires formal instruction in Environmental Studies as a requirement for graduation.
+The faculty in UNE’s three (3) colleges offering undergraduate programs have defined health of natural ecosystems as a major theme in the Nor’easter Core Curriculum.
+As part of the Nor’easter Core, the environmental studies programs within the School of Marine and Environmental Programs delivers courses like Introduction to Environmental Issues to all undergraduates regardless of major.
+The UNE College of Arts and Sciences is one (1) of the few in the nation to require formal instruction in the health of natural ecosystems as a requirement for graduation.

 Program Required CoursesCredits